cookie-information/android-release/Readme.md

   override fun provideConsentSdk() = MobileConsentSdk.Builder(this)
     .setClientCredentials(provideCredentials())
     .setMobileConsentCustomUI(MobileConsentCustomUI(Color.parseColor("any hexcode color string")))
-    .setLanguage("A string that represent the language, wanted") //please ensure your consents are set to have the the corresponding translation on the dashboard.
+    .setLanguage("A list of locales that the consents support.") //please ensure your consents are set to have the the corresponding translation on the dashboard.
     .build()

   override fun provideCredentials(): MobileConsentCredentials {